How to Identify Website Visitors: A Complete B2B Sales Guide

 Maybe you’ve heard it before: only 2% of website visitors will actually contact a company.
-That means 98% of people will visit, browse around, and then leave, all while remaining anonymous.
-That’s 98% of your website’s audience that you don’t know how to reach once they go—and that could spell trouble for your business.
+That means 98% of people will visit, browse around, and then leave.
+All while remaining anonymous, that’s where you would want to identify website visitors.
+That’s 98% of your website’s audience that you don’t know how to reach once they go.
+And that could spell trouble for your business.

 Use the links below to navigate to each section: